tableau/TabPy/docs/server-config.md

 in the response `authorization` header.
 A client may send that token back as a Bearer credential instead of repeating its Basic credentials.
 The token is server-issued, is not a JWT, and expires an hour after it is issued or when the server restarts.
-TabPy retains one active opaque token per username, so repeated Basic calls do not grow the token store or invalidate another user's unexpired token.
-A repeated Basic call normally returns the same token without extending its original expiry.
-During its final five minutes, Basic authentication rotates it to a fresh one-hour token.
+TabPy normally retains one active opaque token per username.
+A repeated Basic call returns the same token without extending its original expiry.
+During its final five minutes, Basic authentication rotates it to a fresh one-hour token while the prior token remains valid until its original expiry.
+This overlap is bounded to two tokens per username.

+Opaque tokens are not rechecked against the password file after issuance.
+Changing a password or removing a user therefore does not revoke an existing token before its one-hour expiry.
+Restart TabPy to revoke all issued opaque tokens immediately, and use `grpc+tls` so Basic and Bearer credentials are encrypted in transit.
 After expiry, the client authenticates with Basic again.

 **As of May 2023, the Arrow Flight feature can only be used by compatible versions of Tableau Prep.
 The Arrow Flight feature is not used by Tableau